 5.3.10 Security information retrieval

-These primitives are used to request security information about other DEVs in the piconet, as described in 8.4.1.
+These primitives are used to request security information about other DEVs in the piconet or pairnet, as described in 8.4.1.
 The parameters used for the MLME-SECURITY-INFO primitives are defined in Table 5-16.

 5.3.10.1 MLME-SECURITY-INFO.request

-This primitive initiates a request to a DEV for security information regarding either a single DEV or all of the DEVs in the piconet.
+This primitive initiates a request to a DEV for security information regarding either a single DEV or all of the DEVs in the piconet or pairnet.
 The semantics of the primitive are as follows:

 ……..